WDI-SEA/express-creatures-crud/README.md

 **Hint:** To make a `MVC REST API` you will need to reorganize your routes into controllers (one controller for dinosaurs and one controller for prehistoric creatures)

-**Hint:** Write out route backend API routes and test them with postman before you make your views.
+**Hint:** Stub out route backend API routes and test them with postman before you make your views.

+## Part 2

+For part 2 of this deliverable you will need to add views to your app.

 **Hint:** You will need to have two folders inside your `views` directory, one for `dinosaurs` and one for `prehistoric_creatures`.
 Make sure to change your `res.render()` statements accordingly!